RobertR-01/labtronic/docs/README.md

 # LabTronic

-A WIP project of a desktop applicaton for performing various tasks related to the calibration process of digital multimeters and multifunction calibrators.
+A work-in-progress project of a desktop applicaton for performing various tasks related to the calibration process of digital multimeters and multifunction calibrators.

 ## :ledger: Index